NethServer/nethsecurity/docs/development_process.md

 - **Triage**: new issues are placed here, the team will evaluate them and assign the right labels and milestone
 - **Ready**: issues that are ready to be worked on, they have all the information needed to start the implementation.
   When someone starts working on an issue, they move it to the **In progress** column
-- **In progress**: issues that are being worked on, they are assigned to a developer or a desginer.
+- **In progress**: issues that are being worked on, they are assigned to a developer or a designer.
   If a design is needed the card should have the Mockup field set to ``Need mockup``, a designer should be assigned to the issue.
   When the mockup is ready the designer should set the Mockup field to ``Ready`` and the developer can start the implementation.
   A card assigned to a developer must be converted to an issue.